Planning enforcement

 Try to work with the enforcement officer – they are not the enemy and they are not there to make your life difficult.
 Try to build a rapport with them and ask them for their advice.
 Don’t be aggressive or lie to them – remember they are more likely to be helpful to someone who has been open and honest.

-You can try and avoid an Enforcement Notice by negotiating with the enforcement officer to see if the development could be changed to make it acceptable, or by submitting a planning application or a certificate of lawfulness for the development that has been carried out.
+You can try and avoid an enforcement notice by negotiating with the enforcement officer to see if the development could be changed to make it acceptable, or by submitting a planning application or a certificate of lawfulness for the development that has been carried out.

 If you have a development that does not have planning permission, you can apply for permission retrospectively (i.e. after it is complete).
 A retrospective planning application is exactly the same as a regular planning application, except that the development is already in place.
 You submit the same application form, plans and application fee, and the application is assessed on the same policies, as if the development had not yet taken place.